-The $\beta_2 < 0$ estimates indicate some level of cluster-level collusion in the overall sample.25 Again, applying equation (26), we can interpret the magnitude of the implied elasticities and the extent of collusion.
-At the county level, we estimate $\hat{\kappa} = 0.26$, while we estimate just $\hat{\kappa} = 0.07$ at the province level.
+The $\beta_2 < 0$ estimates indicate some level of cluster-level collusion in the overall sample.27 Again, applying equation (28), we can interpret the magnitude of the implied elasticities and the extent of collusion.
+At the county level, we estimate $\hat{\kappa} = 0.29$, while we estimate just $\hat{\kappa} = 0.08$ at the province level.
 This indicates a relatively low level of non-competitive behavior overall, especially when examining firms only located within the same province.
-The implied elasticity estimates are $\sigma = 4.8$ and $\gamma = 3.1$.
+The implied elasticity estimates are $\sigma = 4.8$ and $\gamma = 2.9$.
 These implied elasticities are quite similar to those implied in the smaller sample of affiliated firms, even though the level of collusion is greater.

-$^{^{25}}$ We verify that this is not driven by the affiliated firms in two ways: (i) dropping the affiliated firms from the sample, and (ii) assigning the parent group share within the cluster to firm share.
+27We verify that this is not driven by the affiliated firms in two ways: (i) dropping the affiliated firms from the sample, and (ii) assigning the parent group share within the cluster to firm share.
 Neither changes affect our results substantially.

 Finally, we examine the role of SEZs examined in columns 8-10 of Table 4.
 The coefficients on the interaction of the SEZ dummy with firm market share are positive and significant but smaller in absolute value than the coefficient on firm market share itself.
 Adding the two coefficients, own market share is therefore a less important a predictor of (inverse markups) in SEZs.
 Similarly, the coefficients on cluster market share are negative, so that overall cluster market share is a more important predictor in SEZs.
-Indeed, using the county-level estimates in the last column, we estimate a collusion index $\hat{\kappa} = 0.45$ for firms within SEZs, four times higher than that of firms not in SEZs, where $\hat{\kappa} = 0.11$.
+Indeed, using the county-level estimates in the last column, we estimate a collusion index $\hat{\kappa} = 0.42$ for firms within SEZs, nearly three times as high as that of firms not in SEZs, where $\hat{\kappa} = 0.16$.
 Again, the results for SEZs are strongest, the more local the definition of clusters.
 Recall, that SEZs are essentially pro-business zones, combining tax breaks, infrastructure investment, and government cooperation in order to attract investment.
 A common goal with industry-specific zones or clusters is to foster technical coordination in order to internalize productive externalities.
 The evidence suggests that such zones may also facilitate marketing coordination and internalizing pecuniary externalities.

 We have estimated similar regressions where we differentiate across industries using the Rauch (1999) classification.
 Rauch classifies industries depending on whether they sell homogeneous goods (e.g., goods sold on exchanges), referenced priced goods, and differentiated goods.
-Without agriculture and raw materials, our sample of homogeneous goods is limited, but we can distinguish between industries that produce differentiated goods, and those that produce homogenous/reference priced goods.
-Our estimates of κ are 0.14 for the former and 0.30 for the latter, indicating somewhat stronger collusion for more homogeneous goods, consistent with existing arguments and evidence that collusion is less beneficial and common in industries with differentiated products Dick (1996).
-Equally interesting, the coefficients themselves are much larger for these goods, consistent with a larger ρ , which would be expected, since goods should be highly substitutable within these industries.26 Again, we view this latter consistency as further evidence that our results are driven by the pricing-market share mechanism we highlight rather than some other statistical phenomenon.
+Without agriculture and raw materials, our sample of homogeneous goods is limited, but we can distinguish between industries that produce differentiated goods, and those that produce homogeneous/reference priced goods.
+Our estimates of κ ramge from 0.15 to 0.28 for the former and range from 0.31 to 0.68 for the latter (depending on which Rauch specification is used as shown in Table A.3 in the online appendix), indicating stronger collusion for more homogeneous goods, consistent with existing arguments and evidence that collusion is less beneficial and common in industries with differentiated products Dick (1996).
+Equally interesting, the coefficients themselves are much larger for these goods, consistent with a larger ρ , which would be expected, since goods should be highly substitutable within these industries.
+Again, we view this latter consistency as further evidence that our results are driven by the markup-market share mechanism we highlight rather than some other statistical phenomenon.